The Weavers: After disbanding

-Following the dissolution of the band, Ronnie Gilbert toured America as a soloist, and Fred Hellerman worked as a recording engineer and producer.
+Following the Weavers' dissolution, Ronnie Gilbert toured America as a soloist, and Fred Hellerman worked as a recording engineer and producer.
 Gilbert also performed and recorded with Holly Near, and then (in 1985) as "HARP," featuring Holly Near, Arlo Guthrie, Ronnie Gilbert, and Pete Seeger.

 The group was inducted into the Vocal Group Hall of Fame in 2001.
 In February 2006, the Weavers received the Grammy Lifetime Achievement Award.
 Represented by members Ronnie Gilbert and Fred Hellerman, they struck a chord with the crowd as their struggles with political witch hunts during the 1950s were recounted.
 "If you can exist, and stay the course – not a course of blind obstinacy and faulty conception – but one of decency and good sense, you can outlast your enemies with your honor and integrity intact", Hellerman said.
 Some commentators see the reference to "blind obstinacy" as a veiled criticism of those who believed uncritically in all the actions of the Communist Party.

 Lee Hays died in 1981, aged 67.
 His biography, Lonesome Traveler by Doris Willens, was published in 1988.
 Erik Darling died August 3, 2008, aged 74, in Chapel Hill, North Carolina, from lymphoma.
 After a long career in music and activism, Pete Seeger died at the age of 94 on January 27, 2014, in New York City.
 Ronnie Gilbert died at the age of 88 on June 6, 2015.
 Last-surviving founding member Fred Hellerman died at the age of 89 on September 1, 2016.